bolt/docs/source/howto/making-sure-htaccess-works.md

 ### Enable `mod_rewrite` in Apache

-There are a number of ways to enable `mod_rewrite`, if it's not yet enabled on your setup.
-See this Stack Overflow thread for various ways to fix this, depending on your setup:
+There are a number of ways to enable `mod_rewrite` if it's not yet enabled on your setup.
+See this Stack Overflow thread for various ways to fix this depending on your setup:
 [How to enable mod_rewrite for Apache 2.2](http://stackoverflow.com/questions/869092/how-to-enable-mod-rewrite-for-apache-2-2).